Random Fixed Boundary Flows: Introduction

 Next, we will mainly review the ``curve fitting'' methods on manifolds.
 A geodesic is a generalization of the straight lines in the standard Euclidean space to the manifold.
-The principal geodesic analysis \cite{fletcher2004principal}, which extends the PCA to the manifold, was proposed to describe the nonlinear variability of data on a manifold.
-The principal curves, proposed in \cite{hastie1989principal}, are flexible one-dimensional curves that pass through the middle of the data points.
-Having said that, principal curves are able to better capture the non-linear variation of the data in comparison to any of the other regression lines in the Euclidean space. \cite{ozertem2011locally} redefined principal curves and surfaces in terms of the gradient and the Hessian of the probability density estimate, based on the consideration that every point on the principal surface should be at the local maximum of the probability density in the local orthogonal subspace, and not the expected value as in \cite{hastie1989principal}.
-For applications in classification tasks, \cite{ladicky2011locally} proposed a new curve fitting method to find the smooth decision boundary with bounded curvature.
+The principal geodesic analysis \citep{fletcher2004principal}, which extends the PCA to the manifold, was proposed to describe the non-linear variability of data on a manifold.
+The principal curves, proposed in \citet{hastie1989principal}, are flexible one-dimensional curves that pass through the middle of data points.
+Having said that, principal curves are able to better capture the non-linear variation of data in comparison to all other regression lines in the Euclidean space. \citet{ozertem2011locally} redefined principal curves and surfaces in terms of the gradient and the Hessian of the probability density estimate, based on the consideration that every point on the principal surface should be at the local maximum of the probability density in the local orthogonal subspace, and not the expected value as in \citet{hastie1989principal}.
+For applications in classification tasks, \citet{ladicky2011locally} proposed a new curve fitting method to find the smooth decision boundary with bounded curvature.

-A recent piece of work on principal flows \cite{panaretos2014principal} works as an extension of the principal curves on Riemannian manifolds.
-Therefore, the principal flows are also flexible one-dimensional curves, which pass through the mean of the data points.
+A recent piece of work on principal flows \citep{panaretos2014principal} works as an extension of the principal curves on Riemannian manifolds.
+Therefore, the principal flows are also flexible one-dimensional curves, which pass through the Fr\'echet mean of the data points.
 The principal flows are able to capture the non-geodesic pattern of variation both locally and globally.
-Instead of handing curves with an explicit parameterization, \cite{liu2017level} combine the level set method with the principal flow algorithm to obtain a fully implicit formulation, so that the obtained codimensional-one surface on the manifold fits the dataset well.
+Instead of handling curves with an explicit parameterization, \citet{liu2017level} combine the level set method with the principal flow algorithm to obtain a fully implicit formulation, so that the obtained co-dimension one surface on the manifold fits the data set well.